espocrm/documentation/docs/development/metadata/client-defs.md

 *string*

-A select handler for providing filters when selecting reledate records.
+A select handler for providing filters when selecting related records.
 Should have a method *getFilters* returning a promise.

 ### createHandler